Hell and High Water (ER): Plot

 Joey leads Ross to a storm drain where his brother, Ben (Erik von Detten) is trapped, with his leg caught in a gate inside.
 Ross attempts to free Ben's leg, but realizes it causes too much pain for Ben.
 He sends Joey to find a payphone and call for help.
 Ross notices there is a grate in the top of the tunnel that may allow him to get to Ben from the other side of the drain.
 He investigates, but the grate is locked and stuck shut.
-He returns to Ben to continue trying to free his leg but is not successful, and bonds with Ben by asking him questions about baseball, and promising to take him to a game at Wrigley Field when Ben is safe.
+He returns to Ben to continue trying to free his leg but is not successful, and bonds with Ben by asking him questions about baseball, and promising that, when they get through this situation, he will take Ben to a game at Wrigley Field.

-Ross goes back to his car to fetch tools to help him free Ben, telling Ben to keep singing while he is gone in an attempt to stop Ben from losing consciousness in the cold water.
+Ross goes back to his car to fetch tools to help, telling Ben to keep singing while he is gone in an attempt to stop the youth from losing consciousness in the cold water.
 Joey finds Ross and tells him he could not find a phone, so Ross smashes a shop window and tells Joey to use a phone there to call an ambulance.
 Returning to Ben, Ross attempts to use a jack to widen the gap between the bars to free the leg more easily.
 Ben begins to lose consciousness and goes under the water, causing Ross to try and break the hinges of the gate with a crowbar.
 The gate suddenly breaks, and the huge water pressure sends both Ross and Ben flying back into the pool at the end of the drain tunnel.
-Ross desperately searches under the water for Ben, eventually finding him and carrying him to dry land, starting to perform CPR on him.
+Ross desperately searches under the water and eventually finds Ben.
+He carries him to dry land and begins to perform CPR.

 Meanwhile, Greene has also become engrossed in Doom II.
 Jeanie tells Benton she has finished with the discharge notes and believes the patient has a hernia.
 Mrs. Phillips wants her own plastic surgeon to work on Molly, rather than the one at the hospital, prompting Mr. Phillips to disagree with her.